direwolf314/prescup_cheatsheet/cheatsheet.md

 * If trying to find a specific attack (and not a vuln scanner) - look at user agents (python-requests)
     * Security Onion - HTTP dashboard, then scroll through user agents

+## OSQuery

+* Basic osquery info: SELECT * FROM osquery_info;
+* Check if Windows has bitlocker enabled: SELECT * FROM bitlocker_info;
+* Check if Linux has disk encryption: SELECT name, uuid, encrypted FROM disk_encryption WHERE uuid != "";
+* Get Linux users (can be used to find malicious ones): SELECT username, description, directory, uid FROM users;
+* Check for directory created by EternalRocks virus: SELECT * FROM file WHERE directory = "C:\\Program Files\\Microsoft Updates"
+* Cheat sheet for process interrogation: https://defensivedepth.files.wordpress.com/2018/10/osquery-handout.pdf

 ## Memory Forensics